 Bed bugs shed their exoskeleton 5 times before becoming an adult.
 So you may notice yellowish encasements that look just like the creature.
 These can often be found in clusters as the bed bug is a nesting insect.
 They tend to huddle together and just rest in between feeding.

 You may also notice blood smears on your bed where bites may continue to bleed after the bugs are done feeding.
 Fecal stains (little blackish-brown dots in clusters) are also a sign that bed bugs are present.
 READ MORE

 What You Can Do

 If you should positively determine that you have an infestation, we are here to help with treatment!
 We are firm believers in heat treatments for bed bug extermination.
 Heat treatment is the only eradication method that kills all the stages of the bed bug life cycle.
 READ MORE.
 If you find a bug and wonder, “Is this a bed bug,” we are happy to assist in lining up a K9 inspector to visit your home.
+This way you can find out if you have bed bugs or other insects biting you at night.
+Also, the canine can pinpoint the specific locations of adult bed bugs, baby bed bugs, and eggs.
+Then you won’t have to treat more than you need to.
+We have electric heaters that are great for treating a room or two.
+For larger bed bug infestations, we have large propane heaters to efficiently treat entire homes.
 Just give us a call.
 We are here to help!